 However, I find the most pleasure in sailing.
 It is technical, physically and mentally demanding, and is something that you can do with family and friends.
 Whether dinghy sailing, cruising in the Bay, buoy racing on a Wednesday night, or sailing offshore, there is always something to learn.
 I’ve always dreamt of crossing an ocean on a sailboat, and now that opportunity has presented itself.

 Last year I decided it was time for a career change and some time off.
 Maybe this is an early mid-life crisis?
 I left a good job to go sailing on the other side of the world.
 I signed up for the 2019-2020 Clipper Round the World Yacht Race, which takes amateurs with little or no sailing experience and trains them to be ocean racers.
 The race takes place from September 2019 to August 2020, starting and finishing at St. Kathrine’s dock in London.
 There are eleven teams in identical (one-design) 70’ racing yachts.
+Every ship has special Yacht Lettering illuminated for the race.
 Each is crewed by twenty amateur crew with a professional skipper and mate.
 The circumnavigation is broken into eight legs.
 I will be doing leg five, the Asia-Pacific Challenge, sailing 6,000+ nautical miles from Australia to China in January/February 2020.

 Prior to the start of the race, crew have to complete four weeks of mandatory training in the United Kingdom.
 At the start of my third week of training I was in a new group and started talking to a man next to me.
 I couldn’t believe it when he said he was from California and it turned out he is on the same race team as me, WTC Logistics.
 Even more astounding is that he mentioned he learnt how to sail at Tradewinds!
 What are the odds of that!